San Francisco Ethics Commission: Sheriff Ross Mirkarimi

 The commission conducted an extensive investigation into official misconduct charges against Sheriff Ross Mirkarimi stemming from a domestic violence incident with his wife Eliana Lopez in 2012.
-The commission held multiple hearings, reviewed evidence, and heard testimony from both sides over several months.
+The commission held multiple hearings, reviewed evidence, and heard testimony over several months.

 In August 2012, after lengthy deliberations, the commission found by a 4-1 vote that Mirkarimi had engaged in official misconduct by inflicting physical violence on his wife and pleading guilty to false imprisonment charges.
 However, the commission rejected other allegations leveled by Mayor Ed Lee, who had suspended Mirkarimi from office.

 The commission's findings were forwarded to the San Francisco Board of Supervisors, who had the ultimate authority to decide whether to permanently remove Mirkarimi as sheriff.
-After further review and public hearings, including Mirkarimi's own testimony asking for redemption, the Board of Supervisors voted 7-4 in October 2012 to reinstate him as sheriff, allowing him to keep his job.
+After further review and public hearings, including Mirkarimi's own testimony asking for redemption, the Board of Supervisors voted 7-4 in October 2012 to reinstate him as sheriff.

 Mark Farrell

 2010 campaign for supervisor

 Mark Farrell, a former San Francisco supervisor, faced an ethics violation related to his 2010 campaign for supervisor.
 The issue centered around illegal coordination between Farrell's campaign and an independent expenditure committee called Common Sense Voters.

 The violation occurred when Farrell's campaign consultant, Chris Lee, coordinated with the independent committee, which received large donations from Thomas Coates ($141,000) and Dede Wilsey ($50,000).
-Campaign laws prohibit such coordination between independent and candidate committees, as candidate committees have $500 contribution limits and different reporting requirements.
+Campaign laws prohibit coordination between independent and candidate committees.

 Initially, the San Francisco Ethics Commission levied a $191,000 fine against Farrell in 2015.
 However, Farrell refused to pay this fine, arguing through his attorney that he had done nothing wrong and that the action was barred by the statute of limitations.

-The resolution of this issue went through several stages:
+In 2016, the Commission reduced the fine and Farrell settled the matter by paying $25,000 to the city.